The Residents: Santa Dog, Meet the Residents, Not Available and The Third Reich 'n Roll (1972–1976)

-Eskimo, Fingerprince, Duck Stab, & rise in popularity (1976–1979)
+Eskimo, Fingerprince, Duck Stab, and rise in popularity (1976–1979)

 Following "Satisfaction", the group began recording Eskimo in April 1976; a concept album based upon the Theory of Phonetic Organisation that suggests that music should not be confined to chords and structures, but instead should simply be a collection of fascinating noises.
 The album featured acoustic soundscapes inspired by Inuit culture, whilst parodying American ignorance of other cultures.
 The Eskimo sessions lasted many years, and featured many divergences, the first of which, in November 1976, resulted in Fingerprince, a collection of unused recordings from the Third Reich 'n Roll, Not Available, and Eskimo sessions.

-Fingerprince received considerable coverage in the British press, and was the first LP by the group to receive any critical attention when Jon Savage reviewed the album and its two predecessors favorably for the December 31st issue of Sounds magazine.
+Fingerprince received considerable coverage in the British press, and was the first LP by the group to receive any critical attention when Jon Savage reviewed the album and its two predecessors favorably for the December 31 issue of Sounds magazine.
 This review gained the group considerable attention, with many of their previously unsold mail-order items being sold seemingly overnight.
 The sudden success of Fingerprince and its predecessors caused the group to briefly halt production on Eskimo to create something more appealing to their newfound audience.

 The Residents followed up Fingerprince with their Duck Stab!
 EP – their most accessible release up to that point.
 This EP got the band some attention from the press (namely NME, Sounds and Melody Maker), and was followed in 1978 by the Duck Stab/Buster & Glen album, which paired the EP with a similar, concurrently recorded EP which had not been released separately.
 The group then continued work on Eskimo, which proved a very difficult project, marked by many conflicts between the band and their management which led to a number of delays in the release date.